PhysioLabXR/PhysioLabXRDocs/source/index.rst

 Alternatively, you can run the application from its source.
 Refer to *Run from Source* `in the developer page <Contribute.html#run-from-source>`_ for instructions.

+If you encountered problem installing physiolabxr, please re

 Get Started with a Simple Example
 *********************************